 - Chicago Loop - These are for some fixtures with specific configurations and are incompatible with standard vents.
 For example, some kitchen islands feature a drain line that cannot run horizontally above floor level.
 Using a Chicago loop can be the answer.
 A Chicago loop sees a vent pipe connected under the sink to create a circle above the sink’s floor rim, leading right down into the kitchen’s floor.
 Then, the pipe can extend horizontally to connect with the main vent pipe.

-- Studor Valves/Air Admittance Valve - Rather than using a standard vent for your sink drain, you can use a studor valve.
-Check your local regulations about these types of valves, as they cannot be used everywhere.
+- Studor Valves/Air Admittance Valve—Rather than using a standard vent for your sink drain, you can use a stud or valve.
+Check your local regulations about these valves, as they cannot be used everywhere.
 When water drains down through your sink drains to the pipe, the valves open, allowing air in and releasing pressure building up in the pipes.
 The downside is that they can get stuck closed and wear out quickly.

 What Are the Signs Your Plumbing Vent Pipe Is Blocked?

-When vents become blocked, this causes negative pressure to build up in the plumbing system, interrupting water flow.
+When vents become blocked, negative pressure builds up in the plumbing system, interrupting water flow.

 Here are some signs to watch out for a vent blockage: